 If the borrower chooses to receive their Federal Direct Parent PLUS Loan check directly, UCLA’s Student Loan Office will generate paper checks and mail them to the borrower at the beginning of each quarter, once the student’s enrollment status is verified.
 Funds will be disbursed to the borrower via a paper check, and will not be applied to BruinBill to cover outstanding charges.
 Please note that paper Federal Direct Parent PLUS Loan checks may not be received prior to the fee payment deadline.
 If that occurs, families must pay fees on their own prior to the Registrar’s deadline, in order to avoid late payment charges or having classes dropped for non-payment.

-As the borrower of a Parent PLUS loan, it is your responsibility to repay the loan, not your student's.
-You will be contacted by your loan servicer once the loan has been disbursed, to arrange payment options.
-If you need to look up your loan servicer at any point, you can do so at www.nslds.gov.
+As the borrower of a Parent PLUS loan, it is your responsibility to repay the loan, not the student.
+You will be contacted by your loan servicer once the loan has been disbursed to arrange payment options.
+If you need to look up your loan servicer at any point, you can do so at www.nslds.ed.gov.
 You will need to log in using the same FSA ID that you used to apply for the loan.

 When you apply for your loan, you will be offered a choice on when to begin repayment.
 You can start repayment immediately, in which case your first payment will be due 30 days after the first disbursement of the loan.
 Alternatively, you can choose to postpone repayment until your student graduates.
 Please bear in mind that interest will begin to accrue on the loan from when it is first disbursed.
 Postponing repayment will result in you paying more in interest over the life of the loan.